userdw/RaspberryPi_3_Starter_Kit/08_Image_Processing/Histogram/README.md

 4. ```histSize```: this represents our BIN count.
 Need to be given in square brackets.
 For full scale, usually we pass ```[256]```.
 5. ```ranges```: this is our RANGE.
 Usually, it is ```[0,256]```.

-More theory about histogram can be found [here](https://en.wikipedia.org/wiki/Histogram).
+More theory on histogram can be found [here](https://en.wikipedia.org/wiki/Histogram).

 ## Plotting Histogram
 The example of how to plot histogram of an image can be found [here](/08_Image_Processing/Histogram/histogram).
 The result can be shown as the image below.